Menu ≡

 What States Have Retirement Plan Mandates?

-State-mandated retirement plans are gaining momentum throughout the U.S. As of June 2023, 11 states have mandated retirement plans in the pilot phase or farther, requiring companies of specific sizes to automatically enroll employees into an IRA or another qualifying private plan
+State-mandated retirement plans are gaining momentum across the U.S. Every year, more states are adopting mandated retirement plans, either in the pilot phase or further, requiring companies of certain sizes to automatically enroll employees in an IRA or another qualifying private plan

-But what is a state retirement plan, how do state mandated retirement plans work, and which states have mandated retirement plans?
+But what exactly is a state retirement plan?
+How do state-mandated retirement plans work?
+And which states have mandated retirement plans?
 Read on to discover the answers to these questions and more.

 Retirement Plan Mandates Are Becoming a Reality for These 15 States:

-California, Colorado, Connecticut, Hawaii, Illinois, Maine, Maryland, Massachusetts, New Jersey, New Mexico, New York, Oregon, Vermont, Virginia, and Washington
+California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, New Jersey, New Mexico, New York, Oregon, Vermont, Virginia, and Washington.

 California

-California launched their state-sponsored retirement plan, CalSavers, in 2016, which allows companies to choose from a Roth IRA or a Traditional IRA for employees.
+California launched its state-sponsored retirement plan, CalSavers, in 2016, allowing companies to choose between a Roth IRA or a Traditional IRA for employees.

 Timeline

 On June 30th, 2022, all California businesses with five or more employees are required to enroll in CalSavers or a qualified plan.
-On August 26th, 2022, Governer Gavin Newson expanded CalSavers to include all employers with at least one elligible employee.
-Those who have less than five employees will not be required to institute Calsavers or a qualifying alternative until December 31st, 2025.
+On August 26th, 2022, Governor Gavin Newson expanded CalSavers to include all employers with at least one eligible employee.

 Penalties

-If California enterprises fail to comply, they will be fined $250 per eligible employee if non-compliance continues for 90 days or more after the notice, and $500 per eligible employee if non-compliance continues for 180 days or more after the notice.
+If California enterprises fail to comply, they will be fined $250 per eligible employee if non-compliance continues for 90 days or more after the notice, $500 per eligible employee if non-compliance continues for 180 days or more after the notice, and $500 per employee for each subsequent year and any non-consecutive year of noncompliance.
+These penalties will be collected by the CA Franchise Tax Board.

 Colorado